bernieplug/eepelican/content/blog/why-use-fba.md

 ### What is Fulfillment By Amazon?

 Fulfillment by Amazon, abbreviated as FBA, is a service provided to sellers which lets Amazon take over the fulfillment process for your products.
 If you’re not using FBA, the other fulfillment option is Fulfillment by Merchant (FBM), in which you are entirely responsible for storing, shipping, and processing returns of your own products.
 FBA takes this entire process out of your hands.
-Amazon's capable fulfillment network will process your orders from start to finish - all you have to do is ship them your inventory.
+Amazon's capable fulfillment network will process your orders from start to finish—all you have to do is ship them your inventory.

 Here’s Amazon’s infographic on how FBA works.